Becoming a Lib Dem Parliamentary Candidate

 The completed application form should be sent to the Candidates’ Office who will pass your details onto your Regional (or State) Candidates’ Chair (RCC/SCC).

-We will also order a Digital Risk Assessment (DRA) via a company called Hooareyoo.
+We will also order a Digital Risk Assessment (DRA) via a company called Social Media Check.
 The DRA will audit your online and social media history.
-Upon applying to be a candidate, you will be sent a consent request from Hooareyoo directly.
+Upon applying to be a candidate, you will be sent a consent request from consent@SocialMediaCheck.com directly.

 Social media is a huge area of opportunity in a campaign but inappropriate comments can also derail a campaign and bring the Party into disrepute.
-If any issues arise from your DRA, your RCC will contact you to discuss and will then make a decision as to whether your application can proceed or should be rejected.
+If any issues arise from your DRA, your RCC will contact you to discuss and will then make a decision as to whether your application can proceed.

-Once you have returned the completed application form you will be added to the list of people waiting for an assessment day.
-As long as there are no problems with your application, we will invite you to attend an assessment day as soon as there is a space available.
+Once you have returned the completed application form and done your digital risk assessment you’ll be able to take your one hour online, open book policy paper which is the first stage of the assessment.
+If you pass this you will be added to the list of people waiting for an Assessment Day place.
+We will invite you to attend an Assessment Day as soon as there is a space available.

-Assessment days take place across the country on a regular basis.
-Our target is that all eligible applicants will be offered a place at an assessment day within six months of handing in their forms.
+Assessment Days take place online currently and our target is that all eligible applicants will be offered a place at an assessment day within nine months of handing in their forms.

 The assessment day is based on the competency framework.
 This sets out the things we would expect a parliamentary candidate to do, and those things that a good candidate would probably not do.
 The assessment team does not see the information on your application form; they will base their assessment purely upon your performance during the assessment day.